What Is a 40-Year Term Life Insurance Policy? (2025 Guide)

 WHY 40-YEAR TERM LIFE INSURANCE IS SO RARE

 The life insurance industry is conservative, so insurers rarely introduce new products.
-Forty-year term life insurance, the longest term life insurance, is a newer life insurance option on the market, partly because of this conservatism.
-Longer terms also comprise a greater period of risk for insurers.
+Forty-year term insurance is relatively new, partly because of this conservatism.
+Longer terms also create a greater period of risk for insurers.

 40-Year Life Insurance: What Happens After the Term?